amd/aocl-data-analytics/doc/Algorithms/basic_statistics/basic_stats.rst

 This chapter contains functions to compute basic statistical quantities such as the mean, variance or quantiles of a data matrix.
 Utility routines for standardizing the data are also available, and correlation and covariance matrices can also be computed.
-For more information on basic statistical quantities, see cite:t:`da_rice`, cite:t:`da_kozw2000`.
+For more information on basic statistical quantities, see :cite:t:`da_rice`, :cite:t:`da_kozw2000`.
 These functions operate on a ``n_rows`` :math:`\times`  ``n_cols`` matrix stored in either column- or row-major order.

 Choosing an axis